w3c/wot/TF-TD/Technology Landscape/TechLandscape.md

   - **Data Types:**

 ### The Smart Appliances REFerence (SAREF) ontology (Jasper Roes)
   - **Background of the technology:** The Smart Appliances REFerence (SAREF) ontology is a shared model of consensus that facilitates the matching of existing assets (standards/protocols/datamodels/etc.) in the smart appliances domain.
 The starting point of SAREF is the concept of device (e.g., a switch).
 The device performs one or more functions.
 SAREF ontology enables description of devices and their functions.
-  - **Consortium:** SAREF consortium
+  - **Consortium:** Created for the EC by TNO with input from many different stakeholders, now standardized and maintained by ETSI (TS 103 264 - V1.1.1).
   - **Tool/Development Support:** ontology tools: SPARQL engine & RDF Parser etc.
   - **Resource identification:** URIs
   - **Query capabilities:** SPARQL queries
-  - **Data Types:** XSD
+  - **Data Types:** No explicit choice.
+SAREF is currently only an ontology to translate information from and between communication standards.

 ### oneM2M (Martin)
   - **Background of the technology:** The Smart Appliances REFerence (SAREF) ontology is a shared model of consensus that facilitates the matching of existing assets (standards/protocols/datamodels/etc.) in the smart appliances domain.
 The starting point of SAREF is the concept of device (e.g., a switch).
 The device performs one or more functions.
 SAREF ontology enables description of devices and their functions.